geeksahil53/Wall-Centering-Bot/README.md

 ## Motion Planning and Control (`motion_plan`)

-The `motion_plan` folder contains the following files:
+The `motion_plan1` folder contains the following files:

 - `pid_final.py`: Python script for controlling the robot's motion and wall-centering behavior.
 It subscribes to laser scan data, IMU data, and publishes velocity commands to control the robot's motion.
 A PID (Proportional-Integral-Derivative) controller is used to maintain a desired distance from the walls while navigating.